Adherence to Schedule cvr 1

 • Ceiling Effect Interaction: When the higher level of one independent variable lowers the differential effect of another variable.

-When there is a large interaction, main effects have little practical meaning as a significant interaction often masks the significance of main effects.
+When there is a large interaction, the main effects have little practical meaning, as a significant interaction often masks the significance of the main effects.

 There are three main types of factorial designs, namely “Within Subject Factorial Design”, “Between Subject Factorial Design”, and “Mixed Factorial Design”.